 - Day 2 in Copenhagen: H.C.
 Anderson Blvd, Denmark National Museum, Christiansborg Palace, Christiania, Danish Design Museum, Little Mermaid Statue, Dinner

-- More Places to See in Copenhagen: Danish Food Tour, Castles of Copenhagen, Copenhagen Museums
+- Day 3 in Copenhagen: Danish Food Tour, Castles of Copenhagen, Copenhagen Museums

 During your three days in Copenhagen, you’ll need a comfy spot to call home while you’re visiting.
 This city is used to hosting tourists, and there are many great accommodation options in Copenhagen, ranging from cheap hostels to luxury hotels and homely B&Bs.
 There is also a booming Copenhagen Airbnb scene.
 Whatever kind of place you’d like to rest your head can be found in Copenhagen.